Water Baptism

 Many people insist that water baptism is essential for salvation.
 However, this is incorrect.
 You see, salvation is and always has been about faith in Jesus Christ.
 You must be "baptized into Christ" in order to be saved; however, this is not the same as being "baptized in water."
 Water baptism is purely an outward sign of God's cleansing work in a person's heart, and is therefore meaningless without a prior spiritual baptism into Christ.

 To illustrate this point, imagine that you have a friend who receives Jesus as Saviour today but then dies in a car accident tomorrow.
 Your friend never had a chance to be water baptized, but was he or she saved?
 The answer is yes.
 That person was baptized into Christ, by faith.
 The same is true for the thief on the cross, who received salvation because he was baptized into Christ, by faith.
 So we see that it is faith in Jesus Christ that brings about salvation — not a ritual.
+And Jesus said unto him, Verily I say unto thee, To day shalt thou be with me in paradise.
 Luke 23:43

 People in the Old Testament were not saved by sacrificing animals but rather by their faith in the coming Lamb of God.
 In a similar way, one is not saved by being immersed in water; nor is water baptism a requirement for one's salvation.
 A person is saved purely by his or her faith in Jesus Christ.
 Just as it was impossible for the blood of bulls and goats to take away sin, the natural water used in baptism will not wash away sin.
-Spiritual baptism into Christ is what saves, for a heart must be washed clean in the blood of the Lamb: Hebrews 10:4
+Spiritual baptism into Christ is what saves, for a heart must be washed clean in the blood of the Lamb: For {it is} not possible that the blood of bulls and of goats should take away sins.
+Hebrews 10:4

 Unto him that loved us, and washed us from our sins in his own blood— Revelation 1:5

 In the New Testament, Paul told the Jewish believers that circumcision was not necessary for salvation.
 This statement brought about some heated discussions, for the Jews thought that the Gentile believers should follow Moses' commandment of circumcision.
 But Paul explained that a person's heart is purified by faith, not by an outward ritual.
-He said: Acts 15
+He said: Verse text not found Acts 15

 But we believe that through the grace of the Lord Jesus Christ we shall be saved, even as they— Acts 15:11